tendermint/atom_one/README.md

 least 1/2 of n, where each signatory is an authorized member of the Treasury DAO and Citizen of the Cosmos Hub.

-The Treasury DAO will be composed of Cosmonauts, and at the top Executive Board level be composed of one or more Citizens.
+The Treasury DAO shall be composed of Cosmonauts, and at the top Executive Board level be composed of one or more Citizens.
 All Cosmonauts and Citizens of Treasury DAOs including their Oversight Committee must have public and known real personal identities.